 KEY ROLE PLAYERS KEY RESPONSIBILITIES Director Shared Services Plan, lead and provide strategic direction for the department.
 Manager Library Systems Manage through the planning and coordination the process of the development, implementation, support and administration of library specific systems and programmes to meet the library requirements and to provide staff, internal and external users of optimized and reliable applications and programmes/systems in order to support them with the discovery, access and use of information resources.
 Business Analyst The development, implementation, coordination, support and administration of library-specific systems and programmes to meet the Library requirements and to provide internal and external users with optimized and reliable systems in order to support them with the discovery, access and use of information resources.
-Senior Librarian Systems Support Maintain and administer seamless access to LIS online e-resources.
+Senior Librarian IR & Systems Support Maintain and administer seamless access to LIS online e-resources.
 Coordinate Sierra operational and routine tasks and render assistance and support with the implementation of RDM and DH practices.
 Will play a significant role in the implementation and development of the newly installed OJS system.
-Librarian Institutional Repository Responsible for the development of the Institutional Research Repository (Boloka: NWU-IR), content and quality control, through the collection and organising of the University's Digital scholarly output and to promote and market the principle of Green Open Access.
-Increase the accessibility of research content through the IR.
 Librarian Web Development Design, develop, manage and maintain the NWU library's official web presence (as an extension of the physical library services) with a functional and user-orientated website that will serve as an interface/gateway to our customers, providing and ensuring transparent access, and easy discovery of all available online library resources and services, to facilitate teaching, learning and research activities of the University.
 Senior Administrative Officer General IT and software support and assists with maintenance of the campus library IT infrastructure.
 Coordinate Sierra operational activities and general administrative tasks.
 Assists with various data capturing activities on Boloka and DBText.
-Senior Library Assistant Provide general campus IT and library specific software support, maintenance of the library IT infrastructure (including branch libraries) as a service to library staff and library users to be able to perform their daily tasks Library Assistant Digitise library material for preservation and utilisation upon request and for the LIS's special collections.
+Senior Library Assistant Provide general campus IT and library specific software support, maintenance of the library IT infrastructure (including branch libraries) as a service to library staff and library users to be able to perform their daily tasks Library Assistant Digitization Digitise library material for preservation and utilisation upon request and for the LIS's special collections.
 Deliver an alert service with the scanning and transmission of electronic Table of Contents of hard copy journals.

-- NWU Open Access Institutional Repository Guidelines - Policy on the responsible use of Information and Communication Technology, Networks and Information Resources at the North-West University - Rules and guidelines for the protection of IT infrastructure and the use of computer facilities - Standardisation and rules for printers and copiers - Rules and guidelines for passwords
+- LIS Open Access IR Guidelines - Policy on the responsible use of Information and Communication Technology, Networks and Information Resources at the North-West University - Rules and guidelines for the protection of IT infrastructure and the use of computer facilities - Standardisation and rules printers and copiers (available on request) - Password Management - Rules and guidelines for the use of electronic mail - LIS Website Development Guidelines - LIS Home Grown Databases Guidelines